rhoshan-d/project-3/README.md

 ## Credits

 ### Content
-This README's structure and content were created by myself with the help and guidance of Google, Youtube and some AI.
+This README's structure and content were created by myself with the help and guidance of Google, Youtube and some AI (AI really helps me word things better :D).
 ### Code

 | No | Description | Source | URL |